The Complete Guide to Exposure Management

 While the goals of exposure management and vulnerability management are to reduce risk, exposure management can be seen as the evolutionary steps from vulnerability management as it takes a more comprehensive approach.
 Here’s a brief comparison of the two:

 • Vulnerability Management: Focuses specifically on vulnerabilities (CVE’s) that are discovered by scanning applications and systems.
-Often times the results from a vulnerability scan must be manually combined with data from multiple tools in order to prioritize remediation efforts.
+Oftentimes the results from a vulnerability scan must be manually combined with data from multiple tools in order to prioritize remediation efforts.

 • Exposure Management: Considers both CVEs and non-CVEs, as well as data from other sources such as misconfigurations, threats identified in other security tools, and threat intelligence.
 It frames these risks in terms of business impact, such as remediation costs or the overall risk posed to an organization.
 Additionally, it accounts for risks tied to human behaviors, such as poor password hygiene or susceptibility to phishing attacks, ensuring organizations can better protect both their systems and their people.